tedlanghorst/OpenOBS-328/docs/2_materials.markdown

 </table>

 ## ISP programmer
 You can buy specialized devices that act as an ISP, but it is easy enough to just use another Arduino that already has a bootloader installed to burn a new device.
 Here is an easy to make ISP device using an Arduino Nano clone.
-Besides the 6 pogo connectors, you will need to attach a wire from pin D10 to the RST pin and then cut the RST trace on the PCB.
+Besides the 6 pogo connectors, you will need to attach a wire from pin D10 to the RST pin and then cut (scratch out) the RST trace on the Nano.
 The capacitor between ground and reset can help with stability, but not always necessary.

 D10 wire | D10 to RST | RST trace cut
 |:------:|:----------:|:-----------:|